Troms og Finnmark: History

-Cold War (1947–1991)

-The Cold War was a period with sometimes high tension in eastern Finnmark, at the 196 km long border with the Soviet Union.
-To keep tensions from getting too high, Norway declared that no NATO exercises would take place in Finnmark.
-There was, however, a lot of military intelligence activity, and Norwegian P-3 Orion maritime surveillance aircraft were often the first to get pictures of newly built Soviet submarines and aircraft.
-A purpose-built ELINT vessel, Marjata, was always stationed near the border, and the current Marjata (7500 t) is still operating out of the ports in eastern Finnmark.

-Merging of Troms County and Finnmark County

-The merger was not popular, especially in the old Finnmark county.
+The merger of Troms County and Finnmark County was not popular, especially in the old Finnmark county.
 A county-wide non-binding referendum was held in which it was opposed by about 87% of Finnmark residents who voted, but the Storting did not reverse its decision to merge the county.
 Some political parties campaigned to reverse the merger in the parliamentary term that starts in September 2021.
 On 28 October 2021, Minister of Local Government Bjørn Arild Gram sent a letter to the county confirming that it will be demerged.

-Later

 On 17 March 2021, organisations reported that the county council sent an application to Norway's government to have the county split back up.

 On 28 October 2021, the Norwegian government confirmed that Troms and Finnmark would become two separate counties again.

 Government

 A county (fylke) is the chief local administrative area in Norway.
 The whole country is divided into 11 counties.
 A county is also an election area, with popular votes taking place every 4 years.

 In Troms og Finnmark, the government of the county was the Troms og Finnmark County Municipality.
 It included 57 members who were elected to form a county council (Fylkesting).
 Heading the Fylkesting was the county mayor (fylkesordførar), Ivar B. Prestbakmo (as of 2021).

 The county also had a fylkesrådsleder, the top executive of the county's administration, Bjørn Inge Mo.

 The county also had a County Governor (statsforvalter) who was the representative of the King and Government of Norway.
 Elisabeth Aspaker was the County Governor of Troms og Finnmark.

 On 1 January 2019, Elisabeth Aspaker was appointed as the County Governor of Troms og Finnmark.

 The municipalities in Troms og Finnmark were divided among several district courts (tingrett): Alta District Court, Hammerfest District Court, Indre Finnmark District Court, Nord-Troms District Court, Senja District Court, Trondenes District Court, and Øst-Finnmark District Court.
 All of these courts were subordinate to the Hålogaland Court of Appeal district based in Tromsø.